-A long stint in kerobokan if you're not careful! almost 7 years agoAnswered by She via WorldNomads.com
+A long stint in kerobokan if you're not careful! over 7 years agoAnswered by She via WorldNomads.com

 Ha ha very funny.

 I recently visited Bali and came in by ferry from Java.
 No sooner after we arrived we met a procession on the road.
 Turns out someone had died a few days previously & they were bringing something belong to the deceased person to their grave to counteract any bad spirits.
 This is part of the magic of Bali, the clothes, mannerisms & their holding on to their heritage & customs.